Reading Wrap-Up

 The Sopranos, by Alan Warner

 I went into The Sopranos not knowing what to expect.
 Why was Alan Warner writing about “the sexual adventures of Catholic girls,” as the quote from E. Anne Proulx on the back of my copy states?
-What could possibly have influenced such an about face from the surreal and philosophical nature of his first two works?
+What could possibly have influenced such an about face from his first two works?

-The first chapter immediately had me chuckling, though, and I realized my mistake: of course he should write a comedy, These Demented Lands was hilarious!
-Then I reached the chapter titled Hymn to Orla Johnstone and found he had not, in fact, deviated at all—The Sopranos is a direct continuation of the ideas in Morvern, just tackled through new perspectives.
+The first chapter had me chuckling, though, and I immediately realized my mistake: of course he should write a comedy, These Demented Lands was hilarious!
+When I reached the chapter titled Hymn to Orla Johnstone, I found he had not deviated at all—I was reading a continuation of the ideas in Morvern, just tackled from new perspectives.

 But what Fionnula felt was anger, not anger at Iain or Catriona, not anger at Kay’s folk, not even anger at their absurd religion, but anger at the sky and the roundabout and the whole charade that puts a young, lovely girl, lost in a city; unknown as to what she really wants an too lonely to imagine.